Iguanodectes gracilis

-Iguanodectes gracilis is a small species of freshwater fish from South America.
-It is known solely from the Rio Negro river system, which restricts its range only to Brazil.
+Iguanodectes gracilis is a species of freshwater ray-finned fish belonging to the family Iguanodectidae.
+This species is found in South America where it is known solely from the Rio Negro river system, i.e. it is endemic to Brazil.
 The name "gracilis" is in reference to a slender body shape, alongside the diminutive nature of I. gracilis - it is the smallest member of the genus Iguanodectes.

 Granted species status in 1993, I. gracilis is one of the more recent additions to the genus Iguanodectes.
 The publication that described it also described congeners I. variatus and I. polylepis, both of which are generally more well-studied.

 Description

 Iguanodectes gracilis is a small species, reaching a maximum of 4.6 cm (1.8 in) standard length (SL).
 As with all Iguanodectinae, I. gracilis has a compressed, elongate body, comparable to the general shape of a smelt or minnow.
 When compared to congeners, however, it is slightly more slender, and is the smallest of the genus.
 (The largest is Iguanodectes variatus, which reaches 10.3 cm (4.1 in) SL.)

 Iguanodectes gracilis bears the greatest resemblance to congener I. adujai, with generally similar coloration aside from the fins; this includes a prominent lateral stripe on a yellowish base body color.
 (In all Iguanodectes, the lateral line is complete.)
 The fins are largely hyaline, lacking any marking aside from dark pigmentation in the median caudal rays and some scattered chromatophores (color cells) on the base of the anal fin.
 This is unusual in Iguanodectes, and can be used to tell it apart from several congeners.

-All members of the subfamily Iguanodectinae, including Iguanodectes, are equipped with multicuspid teeth.
-This is a feature shared with sister clade Bryconops.
+All members of the family Iguanodectidae, are equipped with multicuspid teeth..
 Iguanodectes as a genus is also generally shallow-chested, lacking the pectoral keel seen in sister genus Piabucus, but I. gracilis specifically is somewhat deep-bodied for an iguanodectid.